Run a Scan and Review the Findings

 Make Salesforce Optimizer Your Best Friend

 Many customers run Salesforce Optimizer regularly as part of their standard maintenance processes.
 This extremely useful practice can help you track how things change as your org evolves.
 Give it a try, and share your feedback with us!
-Join the conversation in the Trailblazer Community’s Salesforce Optimizer Chatter Group.
+Join the conversation in the Trailblazer Salesforce Optimizer community.